jimmykarily/kamaji-demo/README.md

 ```

 (replace with the values matching your kamaji cluster).

+The kubeconfig can also be downloaded from the kamaji console UI.

 Then you will need kubeadmin in order to get the connection details to that cluster.
 You can install it following the [documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).
 E.g. with something like: